 - Join a committee or planning group.

-- Be a community partner.
-Work with us to accomplish mutual goals.
+- Work with us to accomplish mutual goals.

-- Be a donor.
-Help support our programming with needed funds.
+- Help support our programming with needed funds.

-- Become an advocacy champion.
-Tell others our story and encourage legislators and others to support disability services.
+- Tell others our story and encourage legislators and others to support disability services.

 When we come together, we spread the burden across many backs.
 Together we can change the landscape of disability services.